Dhruva Natchathiram (unreleased film): Pre-production

 Following the release of Yennai Arindhaal (2015), Menon revived Dhruva Natchathiram and revealed he was working on the script by March 2015.
 Vikram was subsequently signed for the lead role, while Nayanthara was also selected to play the leading female role.
+However, Vikram who signed 10 Endrathukulla and Iru Mugan (2016) opted out of the film, citing date issues.
 The project failed to find financiers, before he picked up pre-production work on the film again during November 2015, hoping to start the film with Jayam Ravi.
 Despite progress, the film did not take off as a result of Ravi's busy schedule.
 Menon then narrated the script to producer Kalaipuli S. Thanu, who set up a meeting for Menon to discuss the script with Rajinikanth.
-The actor liked the idea of the film, but later turned down the offer and chose to work with Thanu on Kabali (2016).
+The actor liked the idea of the film, but later turned down the offer and chose to work with Thanu on Kabali.

 In November 2016, Menon revived the project with Vikram and began working on the script again.
 Production began in early January 2017 in New York City, with a series of promotional posters released by the team.
 Harris Jayaraj who has worked on most of Gautham Menon's films, was confirmed as the composer.
-Actress Anu Emmanuel was added to the cast and also took part in an initial photoshoot.
+Anu Emmanuel was added to the cast and also took part in an initial photoshoot.
 A two-minute teaser was released in the same month; it was shot in fourteen hours around Manhattan, New York City with a Canon 5D SLR camera by cinematographer Jomon T. John.

+The film was initially produced by Menon's Ondraga Entertainment with Escape Artists Motion Pictures and Kondaaduvom Entertainment.
+However, as the film languished in production hell, the other two companies dropped their names from the promotional materials.
+Vels Film International, a production studio led by Ishari K. Ganesh reportedly agreed to distribute and fund the project.
+However, it did not come into fruition.
+The film was later jointly produced by Oruoorileoru Film House, with Preethi Srivijayan as the executive producer.